jarmar/DATX02-15-29-report/reportplan/planningreport.md

 ### Design compiler

-*keywords:* lexer, parser, type checking, Core Erlang, bnfc, manual

 The compilation process goes through several stages: lexing/parsing, type checking and code generation.
-We will initially use the BNFC tool to specify our lexer and parser.
-Later we might implement our own lexer and parser.
-For the code generation we intend to use an intermediate language called Core Erlang to simplify the generation of BEAM code.
-We will put emphasis on ease of use by for example having readable error reports.
+The group will initially use the BNFC tool to specify the lexer and parser.
+Later the group might implement their own lexer and parser.
+For the code generation the group intends to use an intermediate language called Core Erlang to simplify the generation of BEAM code.
+The group will put emphasis on ease of use by for example having readable error reports.

 ### Implement compiler

-*keywords:* modular, documentation, testing, implementation language

 The specifics of the implementation depends heavily on the results from the language and compiler design phases.
 Two important aspects during